numpy/numpy/doc/neps/nep-0041-improved-dtype-support.rst

 In fact ``np.result_type(meters, seconds)`` must error without context of the operation being done.
-This example highlights how the specific ufunc loop (loop with known, specific DTypes as inputs), has to be able to to make certain decisions before the actual calculation can start.
+This example highlights how the specific ufunc loop (loop with known, specific DTypes as inputs), has to be able to make certain decisions before the actual calculation can start.